kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li><strong>Contact Us</strong></li>
 <ul>
-<li>This section allows user to send a message with their queries,</li>
+<li>This section allows the user to send a message with their queries,</li>
-<li>Relevant information must be provided in order to send a message i.e., all sections of the form must be filled with appropirate information.</li>
+<li>Relevant information must be provided by the user to send a message i.e., all sections of the form must be filled with appropriate information.</li>
 </ul>
 </ul>